marcbowes/marcbowes.github.io/_posts/2013-12-30-hello-rust.markdown

 After installing flycheck with `package-install`, I swapped to my `rust.rs` buffer and enabled the mode with `M-x flycheck-mode`.
-That didn't work and I got no feedback on why. +1 for flymake so far.
+That didn't work and I got very little feedback (i.e. "cannot find the rust executable" would have been nice). +1 for flymake :-).
 With `M-x flycheck-select-checker RET rust RET` I got an error saying it couldn't find the executable.
 Sounds like a path issue to me (under OSX, Emacs isn't started via a shell).
 I fixed this with `M-x